-It’s the beginning of the semester.
-The first month back in class after an absolutely gorgeous summer and chances are you’re having a less than easy time getting back into the swing of things but unfortunately for you: your professors don’t care, your homework won’t wait and believe it or not, mid-terms are just around the corner.
+It’s the beginning of the semester and the first month back in class after an absolutely gorgeous summer.
+Chances are, you’re having a less-than-easy time getting back into the swing of things.
+Unfortunately for you, your homework won’t wait and, believe it or not, mid-terms are just around the corner.
 Don’t panic!
-The staff at the Metropolitan student newspaper have got your back.
-Wipe the sweat from your brow, pull out your nearest digital device, and take a photo of this article.
-We’re about to divulge our top five study tips to help give you the back to school boost you need.
+The staff at the Metropolitan have got your back.
+We’re about to divulge our top five study tips to give you the back-to-school boost you need.

+1.)
 Review your class notes DAILY.
-This might seem like a lot of work but when done effectively it only takes 30 minutes of review each day.
+This might seem like a lot of work, but when done effectively it only takes 30 minutes to review each day.
 And research has shown that reviewing material within 24 hours of learning it increases your retention significantly.
-And, of course, detailed, concise notes make for the most helpful review, don’t worry… like we said… we’ve got your back.
-Keep reading for great tips on concise note taking.
+Of course, detailed, concise notes make for the most helpful review.

-Pay Attention to Instructor Cues.
-Your instructors will typically give clues as to what’s important to take down.
-Some of the more common clues include:
+2.)
+Pay attention to instructor cues.
+Your instructors will typically give hints as to what’s important to take down.
+Some of the more common cues include:

 Material written on the blackboard.

-Repetition

-Emphasis
+Repeated information.

-Emphasis can be judged by tone of voice and gesture.

-Emphasis can be judged by the amount of time the instructor spends on points and the number of examples he or she uses.
+Emphasis, which can be judged by tone of voice, gesture and the amount of time an instructor spends on certain points.

-Word signals (e.g. "There are two points of view on . . . " "The third reason is . . . " " In conclusion . . . ")

 Summaries given at the end of class.

 Reviews given at the beginning of class.

+3.)
 Make your notes brief.
 Never use a sentence where you can use a phrase.
 Never use a phrase where you can use a word.
 Use outline form and/or a numbering system.
 Indention helps you distinguish major from minor points.
 Use abbreviations but be consistent.
 Put most notes in your own words.
-However, the following should be noted exactly:
+However, formulas, definitions and specific facts should be noted exactly.

-Formulas

-Definitions

-Specific facts

-You paid a lot of money for that textbook, take FULL advantage it!
-While some professors may give detailed, page by page assignment, many do not.
+4.)
+Take full advantage of your textbook.
+While some professors may give detailed, page-by-page assignments, many do not.
 Take the initiative.
 At a minimum, skim the relevant chapters before a lecture.
 How can you properly skim a chapter, you ask?

-Page through the chapter quickly, taking note of the chapter objectives (normally found at the beginning of the chapter), bold headings and subheadings, a check out the illustrations.
-Also be sure to read any vocabulary terms you find.
+a.
+Scan the chapter quickly, taking note of the chapter objectives (normally found at the beginning of the chapter), headings, subheadings and illustrations.
+Also, be sure to read any vocabulary terms you find.

-When you’ve finished your initial “page through”, go back to the beginning and read in more detail.
+b.
+When you’ve finished your initial scan, go back to the beginning and read in more detail.
 This time around, concentrate on understanding the core concepts.
-If you own the book and intend to keep it, you may want to take notes in the margins that help you remember the concepts and by all means take similar notes in your notebook.
+If you own the book and intend to keep it, you may want to take notes in the margins to help you remember the concepts and, by all means, take similar notes in your notebook.